uschpc/multi_gpu_training/02_pytorch_ddp/README.md

 $ conda activate torch-env
 ```

-## Step 2: Run and Profile the Script
+## Step 2: Download data and Run the Script

 First, inspect the script ([see script](mnist_classify.py)) by running these commands: